About Glen Farrelly

 • user-centred design, usability, and accessibility

 I completed a masters degree in communication through a hybrid online program at Royal Roads University.
-My master’s thesis examined diffusion challenges of website accessibility amongst web practitioners.
+My master’s thesis examined diffusion challenges of accessibility amongst digital media practitioners.
 I also studied the Internet at the University of Toronto’s Strategic e-Business program and Humber College’s Internet Management program.

 Recent honours include winning Joseph-Armand Bombardier Canada Graduate scholarships at the doctoral and masters level, the Chancellor’s award for top performance for masters program, and two Apex awards for excellence in overall website and online annual report.